-The public is invited to the third annual “Muster and Swap Meet” at the Vintage Fire Museum and Safety Education Center, 723 Spring Street, Jeffersonville, IN on Saturday, September 6, 10 AM to 4 PM, rain or shine.
-This is a family-friendly event.
+The public is invited to the first annual “Chili, Brats, & Brew” at the Vintage Fire Museum and Safety Education Center, 723 Spring Street, Jeffersonville, IN on Saturday, November 22, 11:30 AM to 5 PM, rain or shine.

 * If you have a fire engine or a classic car, please bring it for display on our huge parking lot.

 * Visit the Museum with more on display than ever before including the spectacular Philadelphia-style hand pumper from 1858 on loan from the Filson Center and a New Albany parade hat from the same period on loan from the Carnegie Center for Art and History.

 * See the Annex containing six additional motorized fire engines including engines from 1919, 1930, and 1937.

 Visit the website at vintagefiremuseum.org or call 812-948-8711.
 The museum’s regular hours are on Fridays and Saturdays.